Heart health is a crucial aspect of overall well-being.

 High LDL cholesterol is one of the main risk factors for the development of cardiovascular disease.

-As plaques build up in the arteries, they can rupture, forming a blood clot that can completely obstruct blood flow.
+When plaques accumulate in arteries, they can rupture, forming a blood clot that can completely obstruct blood flow.

 This can lead to serious cardiac events, such as heart attack or stroke.